Green grabbing: Energy

 Green grabbing has been prominent in the energy sector.
 Often, as countries and governments enter transnational climate agreements such as the Paris Agreement or the Kyoto Protocol, they commit to reaching certain sustainability targets.
-To fulfill these quotes on initiatives such as renewable energy implementation, indigenous or public lands are seized without consideration for local communities.
+To fulfill these quotas on initiatives such as renewable energy implementation, indigenous or public lands are seized without consideration for local communities.
 Confiscated lands may be used for solar energy, wind farms, and biofuel.

 Under the pretense of environmental preservation, green grabbing borrows from historical stories of colonial resource appropriation.
 This phenomenon involves a diverse array of participants, including entrepreneurs, activists, and most significantly NGOs.
 Social anthropologists James Fairhead, Melissa Leach, and Ian Scoones note that conservation initiatives often involve partnerships between international environmental organizations, NGOs, national elites, and multinational corporations.
 Examples include cases like Rio Tinto's activities in Madagascar, where land acquisition for environmental purposes overlaps with mineral extraction, and collaborations between tourist operators, conservation agencies, and governments to promote ecotourism in countries like Colombia, Tanzania, and South Africa.
 These collaborations underscore the complex dynamics underlying conservation schemes and the blurring of boundaries between environmental protection and profit-driven exploitation.